 The chair of the Qualifying Examination committee (who must be a primary faculty member in the Department of Human Genetics), in consultation with the other committee members, selects the paper on which the oral examination is based.
 This paper should be 'new' to the student: the student must not have presented this paper nor may others have presented it recently.
 The paper should also fall outside of the student's primary thesis area.
 One week prior to the examination date, the paper is distributed to the student and the committee.
 During the week in which the student is studying the assigned paper he or she may consult with committee members on background scientific issues, but should not receive direct help in interpreting the paper.
 He or she should not consult with anyone outside the committee on any issue relevant to the paper.
 At the examination, the student presents a critical review of the background and hypothesis of the paper, the methods, results and conclusions of the paper.
-The presentation is typically 30 - 50 minutes long.
+The presentation is typically 40 - 50 minutes long.
 The student should be able to critically judge the methods used, the data and its analysis, and the conclusions drawn from these analyses.
 The student is expected to be able to identify weaknesses in the paper, judge the validity of the conclusions, and suggest alternative ways to test the hypothesis posed.
 The student will also be asked to answer questions on general background and course material relevant to the degree.
+Example papers and questions are available in the Qualifying Exam Study Guide on the departmental website to assist students in preparing for the Qualifying Examination (http://publichealth.pitt.edu/humangenetics/academics/student-handbooks-forms).

-Passing of a candidate in the qualifying examination is by a unanimous vote of the committee.
+Passing of a candidate in the Qualifying Examination is by a unanimous vote of the committee.
 The committee's decision is reported to the department chair, who forwards it to the Office of Student Affairs.
-A student who fails to pass may repeat the qualifying examination one time (See Pitt Public Health Policy on Probation and Dismissal).
+A student who fails to pass may repeat the Qualifying Examination one time (see Pitt Public Health Policy on Probation and Dismissal).